 Now, whenever you compose an email with Gmail, your signature will automatically appear at the bottom.
 Try it out, and express yourself!

-And that's how you set up a signature for your Gmail emails!
-If you want to learn some other great Gmail tricks, check out our articles on Gmail labels, Gmail filters, or our next tutorial on Gmail templates.
+And that's how you set up a signature for your emails!
+If you want to learn some other great tricks, check out our Gmail course articles on labels, filters, or our next tutorial on templates.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.